Prospect Street Writers House

 The Writers House is an Open House.
 Applications are strictly noncompetitive, open to all no matter your genre or where you might be in your writing life.
 Your submission will be reviewed simply so we have a better understanding your work and you.

-Applications for Fall 2023 and calendar year 2024 are currently being accepted.
-In 2024, in addition to individual one- and two-week residencies, shorter residencies can be designed for groups in February, March, and April.
+Applications for Fall 2024 and calendar year 2025 are currently being accepted.
+In 2025, in addition to one- and two-week residencies, shorter retreats can be designed for groups during February, March, and April.

 Stay up to date, visit us on Facebook!